tiffanychu90/simple-coronavirus-report/README.md

 Create a simpler version of what was done in the [City of LA covid19-indicators repo](https://github.com/CityOfLosAngeles/covid19-indicators).

-All the docs to guide you our workshop:
+All the docs to guide you for our workshop:
 * [Getting Started](./getting_started.md)
 * [GitHub Workflow](./github_version_control.md)
 * [Making a Report](./making_report.md)